How to Build Websites for Content Creators

 Designing a website for a content creator

 A website is an integral component to any content creator's marketing and search engine optimization (SEO) strategy.
-A site serves as a centralized hub for the creator’s endeavors; tying together different social media profiles, blogs, products, and more in one location.
-A website also strengthens their brand by affirming attributes like messaging, colors, fonts, and more, while acting as a portal to different marketing partner links, email newsletters, and premium gated content.
+A site serves as a centralized hub for the creator’s endeavors, tying together social media profiles, blogs, products, and more in one location.
+A website also strengthens their brand by affirming attributes like messaging, colors, fonts, and more, while acting as a portal to different marketing partner links, email newsletters, and premium memberships.

-Simply stated: today’s social media content creators benefit from having a well-rounded online presence.
+Simply stated: today’s content creators benefit from having a well-rounded online presence.

 The essentials

-Beyond the website’s appearance and structure, there are other key components you may want to include on your client’s website to help meet their goals.
+Beyond appearance and structure, there are other key components you may want to include on your client’s website:

 1. The creator’s story